 In May 2017 I started my personal blog, A Carer Writes, to share my experiences of being a carer and the challenges and rewards that I encountered.
-I finished writing my blog in order to concentrate on my other writing, but it was a valuable exercise in flexing and developing my writing muscles.
+I finished my blog last year in order to concentrate on my other writing, but it was a great way to flex and develop my writing muscles.

 Listed below are a few of my posts to give you a flavour of my more informal writing style.
 Click on the title to read the full post.

 I’m not one for fancy hats or, even worse, fascinators.
 Surely the only fascinating thing about a fascinator is why you’d want to stick one on your head at such an awkward angle in the first place?
 I like a woolly hat in the winter, though: one pulled down over my ears when there’s a pesky little wind blowing in off the North Sea.

 But as a carer, I’m getting used to wearing a lot of hats.

 Most carers want the best for their loved one; that goes without saying.
 But wanting the best for the person you care for, and knowing how to provide it, isn’t necessarily the same thing.